-Pixar baby names come from the movies the game-changing studio has produced since its founding in 1986.
+Pixar baby names come from the movies the successful studio has produced since its founding in 1986.

-The names on this list belong to the twenty-first century, meaning that they’re all Disney-Pixar baby names, from movies that debuted after the long-time storytelling giant paired up with the innovative new studio.
+Most of the names on this list are from the twenty-first century, meaning that they’re Disney-Pixar baby names, from movies that debuted after the long-time storytelling giant paired up with the innovative new studio.

 Some have clearly influenced parents; others played a small part in the rise of a popular name.
 And a few have yet to catch on – but could be the next big thing.

-Turning Red, the twenty-fifth feature-length film from the studio, debuted in early 2022.
+Inside Out 2, the twenty-eighth feature-length film from the studio, debuted in the summer of 2024.

-In the meantime, let’s take a look at ten Pixar baby names we’re hearing on the playgrounds – and a few that could be next.
+So let’s take a look at Pixar girl names and boy names we’re hearing on the playgrounds – and a few that could be next.

 ARLO (2015)